rh-ssa-demos/agentic-ai-enabled-ran/steps-to-run-on-openshift.md

 - Access OpenShift AI Pipelines and Import Pipeline.
 Provide Pipeline name and upload the generated pipeline yaml based on the output after compiling this python code `kubeflow-pipeline/ran-genai-kfp.py`.

-## 7. Deploying MCP Forecast Agent
+## 7. Deploy MCP Forecast Agent

 The MCP Forecast Agent is responsible for handling predictive processing using the models stored in S3.

 ### Create required secrets

 The Forecast Agent requires S3 credentials to access the model artifacts.
-These are stored in a secret named `agent-forecast`secrets`.
+These are stored in a secret named `agent-forecast-secrets`.
 You can edit the `secrets.yaml` file, ensuring the values are base64-encoded:

 ```yaml